 The aging submarine fleet, based on the Kola peninsula near Murmansk, threatens to contaminate the waters of Norway, Finland and Sweden.
 In recent years, up to a dozen submarines were simply sunk, some with their nuclear reactors still aboard.

-decommissioned dozens of the submarines but has had no money to dispose of the nuclear waste.
+According to reports (Los Angeles Times), the Russian navy has decommissioned dozens of the submarines but has had no money to dispose of the nuclear waste.
 Of the 90 rusting submarines in the region, officials say nuclear waste has been removed from only 26.

 New attention has focused on the health dangers posed by the radioactive leaks because President Boris Yeltsin this week called for the dismantling and disposal of the 90 submarines.